mamarjan/gff3-pltools/README.md

 Users of other plaforms can download the source package, and build it themselves given the DMD compiler is available for their platform.

-To build the binaries, download the source and use the "utilities"
+To build the binaries using DMD, download the source and use the "utilities"
 task:

 ```sh